-Units of unit class types I, IT, X, XT, W and WT must not be acquired by natural persons, nor may they be acquired in situations in which the subscriber of the units is not a natural person, but is acting as intermediary for a third-party ultimate beneficiary who is a natural person.
-A condition may be set on the issue of units of these types of unit classes requiring the prior submission by the investor of a written guarantee to that effect.
+Units of unit class types I, IT, X, XT, W and WT may only be acquired by institutional investors.
+Units of unit class types I, IT, W, WT, X and XT may not be acquired by natural persons, nor may they be acquired in situations in which the subscriber of the units is not a natural person, but is acting as a subscriber for a third-party ultimate beneficiary who is a natural person (unless the units are acquired by the subscriber, who is an institutional investor, in their own name).
+The subscription of units in these unit classes may be subject to the submission of a prior written undertaking by the investor to this effect.